maker-ATOM/Trees-and-Graphs/README.md

 Builds up all intermediate routes between nodes i and j.

 Easily implemented using Dynamic Programming.

+We maintain a D matrix which stores the distance from a node to another node. <br>
+We also maintain a N matrix which stores the next node in the path for those elements.

+At the noob level we can run Dijkstras on every node and fill up the matrices

 ### Shortest part on Directed Acyclic Graph